KhaderBallout/Weather/README.md

 ```

 ## Description
-This is a simple react weather app using openweathermap API.
+This is a simple react weather app that shows the current weather and the weather for 5 days with details using OpenWeatherMap API.

 ##Features Implemented:
-1)Showing Today Weather.
+1)Showing Today's Weather.
 2)Showing 5 days Weather Forecast.
 The Component development is in progress and will contain more features in the future versions.